lalithadithyag/Finance-Assistant/README.md

    - Use the quick questions for instant insights
    - Or type custom questions about your financial documents
    - Adjust system parameters (temperature, max tokens) as needed

+4. **Stop the application:**
+   - Press Ctrl+C in the terminal where the app is running
+   - Or close the terminal window

 ## 📊 Supported Financial Documents